 Inventory Management Degree and Certification Programs

-Read about associate's degree programs for aspiring inventory management professionals here.
-Learn what it takes to qualify for admission, and explore various topics of study.
+Read about associate's degree programs for aspiring inventory management professionals.
+Learn what it takes to qualify for admission and explore various topics of study.
 Also, check out some salary statistics for inventory managers.

-An inventory manager works to maintain accurate information regarding the production of supplies and finished goods stored within businesses and warehouses.
-They are responsible for keeping track of all goods that enter or exit a manufacturing or retail area.
-Although inventory management skills are often learned on the job, some choose to enroll in an Associate of Science in Logistics and Supply Chain Management program to learn more about the field.
+An inventory manager maintains accurate information regarding the production of supplies and finished goods stored within businesses and warehouses.
+Although inventory management skills are often learned on the job, students can pursue an Associate of Science in Logistics and Supply Chain Management to learn more about the field.

-These degree programs might feature inventory management courses and may provide aspiring inventory management professionals with the technical and management skills required to work in such positions.
-Students could learn about the technical aspects of accurate record keeping, industry regulations and business communication.
-Certifications are awarded to candidates who have measurable experience and knowledge, and who pass competency examinations.
+These degree programs often feature inventory management courses, and students could learn about the technical aspects of accurate record keeping, industry regulations and business communication.
+Graduates of these programs who meet experience and education requirements can obtain voluntary certification after passing competency examinations.

 Associate's degree programs with training segments related to inventory management are most typically offered through 2-year community colleges or some vocational schools.
 Such institutions generally require incoming students to hold high school diplomas or GEDs.